 Children: Draw (the teacher helps).

-Squirrel: praises the mushrooms in the drawings, thanks the guys for the help.
+Squirrel: praises the mushrooms in the drawings, thanks the guys for their help.

 The squirrel calls several children to help them find strong porcini mushrooms.

-The squirrel, together with the children, puts the drawings on the stand (discussion of the drawings).
+Squirrel, together with the children, places the drawings on the stand (discussing the drawings).

 Reflection: